zulip/zulip/docs/testing/continuous-integration.md

 # Continuous integration (CI)

-The Zulip server uses [CircleCI](https://circleci.com/) for continuous integration.
-CircleCI runs frontend, backend and end-to-end production installer tests.
-This page documents useful tools and tips when using CircleCI and debugging issues with it.
+The Zulip server uses [GitHub Actions](https://docs.github.com/en/actions) for continuous integration.
+GitHub Actions runs frontend, backend and end-to-end production installer tests.
+This page documents useful tools and tips when using GitHub Actions and debugging issues with it.

 ## Goals